My Thyroid Relief

 Monk Fruit Sweetener

 Monk fruit extract is another natural sweetener containing mogrosides, which provide sweetness without calories.
 It is considered safe and is increasingly popular as a sugar alternative.
 Monk fruit sweetener is often found blended with other sweeteners like erythritol to improve texture and taste.
-While it offers many benefits, including being suitable for low-carb diets and not raising blood sugar levels, it should be consumed in moderation to maintain overall health.
+While it offers many benefits, it should be consumed in moderation to maintain overall health.

 Raw Honey